 - 29% were asked to meet strangers

-- 38% received naughty or rude images/messages via live streaming, followed by 33% via text and 24% via video
+- 38% received naughty or rude images/messages via live streaming.
+33% via text and 24% via video

-- 52% sent images of themselves and 49% thought it is ok to send images of themselves
+- 52% sent images of themselves and 49% felt that it is ok to send images of themselves

 - 9% have sent pornography